-|Please forward all comments, suggestions or submissions to - bimelliott(email at)comcast.net
+|Please forward all comments, suggestions or submissions to - deserterownersgroup(email at) yahoo.com

-Copyright 2005-2009- Deserter Owners Group - All rights reserved No part of this website may be reproduced
+Copyright 2005-2021- Deserter Owners Group - All rights reserved No part of this website may be reproduced

 Plase Note: This is the totally and completely un-official history based on what is now 40+ years of

 ownership and following of this little car from Marbelhead, MA.
 Just a pile of what I've heard,

-found and seen over the years as an owner or fan. - Bob Elliott - 2002-2016
+found and seen over the years as an owner or fan. - Bob Elliott - 2002-2020

-The Start (1967-69)
+The Early Days (1967-69)

 Credit for the basic shape or design of the later, Deserter GT must go to the designer Mel Keys who created the first swoopy

 shaped buggy or Bounty Hunter shape.
 Mel's original design was modified by his partner Brian Dries who later adapted the

 concept for market and the Bounty Hunter was born.
 The result was an impressive and very unique car with demand for this

 body resulting in the founding of Glass Enterprises of Burbank California by Dries.
 The number of Bounty Hunter bodies

 produced is unknown to me, but the company folded in 1971, along with most other buggy manufacturers.

 The Hay Days (1969-1972)

 These times are pretty well covered in Alex Dearborn's - The Deserter Book - but no longer available.
-But to summarize a bit and modified version.
+But to summarize a bit

+licensed and modified version.
 The resulting GT met the Massachusetts DMV regulations of the time and the race car culture

 of the folks at Autodynamics.
-Using the inner tub of the Series 1 Deserter, with the nose and lines of the Bounty Hunter, but s-t-r-e-t-c-h-i-n-g
+Using the inner tub of the Series 1 Deserter, with the nose and lines of the Bounty Hunter, but

-windshield posts were developed with a flat flange that served as a stop for the doors
+happy.
+In addition, a newer version of windshield posts were developed with a flat flange that served as a stop for the doors

-Autodynamic's was a pretty good size operation at the time and in addition to the very successful race car business, they offered
+Autodynamic's was a pretty good size operation at the time and in addition to the very successful race car business, they

-and build anything from a basic street car, to an off-road or a real track racer using the mid-engine GS
+personalize your car and build anything from a basic street car, to an off-road or a real track racer using the mid-engine GS